TangyKiwi/Domestic-Abuse-Analysis-Projects/README.md

 This repository holds the code of multiple projects related to domestic abuse analysis that I developed at my time at Worldie.
-Please refer to the descriptions below, or see each projects' individual READMEs for more details.
+Please refer to the descriptions below, or see each projects' individual README's for more details.

+The end goal (albeit far), is to create a comprehensive program that is able to scan social media accounts and analyze posts, comments, etc. for signs of domestic abuse.
+Additionally, this program would also be able to compile the data and display it.
+Currently all projects hold a portion of this master program, with the AdminLTE suite project being the most visually representative.
+Please view the result [here](https://tangykiwi.tk/Worldie/annex.html).

 ## AdminLTE-3.2.0
-Timeline implementation of `Timeline` and `Evidence Scraper`.
-Download the repo and run `index.html` to view or visit <a href="https://tangykiwi.tk/Worldie/annex.html" target="_blank">here</a>.
+Timeline implementation of `Timeline` and `Evidence Scraper` using the AdminLTE suite.
+Download the repo and run `index.html` to view or visit [here](https://tangykiwi.tk/Worldie/annex.html).

 ## Evidence Scraper
 Scrapes and compiles evidence files from the Depp / Heard case and other domestic violence cases.
 Also contains an audio file scraper which reads `wav` files to `txt` (STT).